siggib007/prusacam/README.md

 # Prusa Raspberry Pi Camera

 In this repository there are two scripts.
-First script takes picutres with picamera2 python moduel and post to PrusaConnect on a loop, sleep delay is define in an enviormental variable.
+First script takes picutres with picamera2 python module and post to PrusaConnect camera API on a loop, sleep delay is defined in an enviormental variable.
 Second script monitors the tempurature of the pi CPU and writes stats about the CPU to a CSV file.
-According to my testing, even though the cabinent that the printer and Raspberry is in would reach 35 deg C, the CPU would not exceed 61 deg C. The Rasperry Pi which I am using can operate at full performance up to 85 deg C CPU temp, after that the CPU gets trottled as a thermal protection.
+According to my testing, even though the cabinent that the printer and Raspberry is in would reach 35 deg C, the CPU would not exceed 61 deg C. The Rasperry Pi 5 which I am using can operate at full performance up to 85 deg C CPU temp, after that the CPU gets trottled as a thermal protection.

 ## Hardware